State Bank of Pakistan: History

-A large section of the state bank's duties was widened when the State Bank of Pakistan Act 1956 was introduced.
-It required the state bank to "regulate the monetary and credit system of Pakistan and to foster its growth in the best national interest with a view to securing monetary stability and fuller utilization of the country’s productive resources".
+A large section of the State Bank's duties was widened when the State Bank of Pakistan Act 1956 was introduced.
+It required the state bank to "regulate the monetary and credit system of Pakistan and to foster its growth in the best national interest with a view to securing monetary stability and fuller utilisation of the country's productive resources".
 In February 1994, the State Bank was given full autonomy, during the financial sector reforms.

-On January 21, 1997, this autonomy was further strengthened when the government issued three Amendment Ordinances (which were approved by the Parliament in May 1997).
-Those included were the State Bank of Pakistan Act, 1956, Banking Companies Ordinance, 1962 and Banks Nationalization Act, 1974.
+On 21 January 1997, this autonomy was further strengthened when the government issued three Amendment Ordinances (which were approved by the Parliament in May 1997).
+Those included were the State Bank of Pakistan Act, 1956, Banking Companies Ordinance, 1962 and Banks Nationalisation Act, 1974.
 These changes gave full and exclusive authority to the State Bank to regulate the banking sector, to conduct an independent monetary policy and to set a limit on government borrowings from the State Bank of Pakistan.
-The amendments to the Banks Nationalization Act brought the end of the Pakistan Banking Council (an institution established to look after the affairs of NCBs) and allowed the jobs of the council to be appointed to the Chief Executives, Boards of the Nationalized Commercial Banks (NCBs) and Development Finance Institutions (DFIs).
-The State Bank having a role in their appointment and removal.
+The amendments to the Banks Nationalisation Act brought the end of the Pakistan Banking Council (an institution established to look after the affairs of NCBs) and allowed the jobs of the council to be appointed to the Chief Executives, Boards of the Nationalised Commercial Banks (NCBs) and Development Finance Institutions (DFIs).
+The State Bank had a role in their appointment and removal.
 The amendments also increased the autonomy and accountability of the chief executives, the Boards of Directors of banks and DFIs.

 The State Bank of Pakistan also performs both the traditional and developmental functions to achieve macroeconomic goals.
 The traditional functions may be classified into two groups: